yizedong/SLIDE/README.md

 # SLIDE: Subtracting LSST Images with DECam Exposures

 > **NOTE:** Major changes have been implemented since August 12, 2025.
 A new option `fast_mode` has been added to the `perform_image_subtraction` function, which makes image subtraction much faster and more reliable.
-Please git pull to get updates.
+Please git pull to get updates and check [`example.ipynb`](https://github.com/yizedong/SLIDE/blob/main/example.ipynb) for an example.

 > **WARNING: SLIDE is designed for use on the Rubin Science Platform (RSP).
 It will not work on local installations!**